jkdragonite/swen222actualfinalcommit/src/render/RenderingREADME.txt

-of spritecodes - values so there is no contains() or something along those lines - using a java hashmap means that sprite retrieval operates on approx. constant time. the sprites arent exactly masterpieces - the character sprites come from a base insprited by the webcomic Homestuck - but i am not much of an artist so i suppose that's about the best you can get with this kind of timeline.
+of spritecodes - values so there is no contains() or something along those lines - using a java hashmap means that sprite retrieval operates on approx. constant time. the sprites arent exactly masterpieces - the character sprites come from a base inspired by the webcomic Homestuck - but i am not much of an artist so i suppose that's about the best you can get with this kind of timeline.